ADA-research/Sparkle/Documentation/source/wrappers.md

 (solver-wrapper)=
 # Wrapping your Algorithm

 When using Sparkle for your specific projects, you will want to plug in your own algorithms into the platform.
 To that end, a piece of wrapper code of about ~50 lines must be written to make sure the platform is able to submit calls to your algorithm, as well as parse the output.
+This should in general not take longer than five minutes to write.

 A template for the wrapper that connects your algorithm with Sparkle is available at `Examples/Resources/Solvers/template/sparkle_solver_wrapper.py`.